AI Use Cases/Private Equity

 How does AI optimize flight risk & retention scoring for Private Equity?

-AI flight risk scoring integrates live carry tracking from Carta, portfolio performance metrics from Allvue, and behavioral signals from Salesforce to predict operator departure probability 60-90 days in advance, enabling proactive retention before deal execution capacity is lost.
+AI flight risk scoring integrates live carry tracking from Carta, portfolio performance metrics from Allvue, and behavioral signals from Salesforce to flag operators whose patterns match past departures - early enough to retain them before deal execution capacity is lost.
 The model correlates carry realization timelines, fund vintage burndown, portfolio company exit readiness, and historical departure patterns within your firm to assign each operator a flight risk percentile.
 Unlike pulse surveys or exit interviews, this approach surfaces at-risk talent before they disengage from critical deals, giving HR the intervention window needed to deploy targeted retention levers - accelerated vesting, platform company equity, or strategic deal assignment.

 Is our Human Resources data kept secure during this process?

-Yes.
-All data flows are encrypted end-to-end and audit-logged to meet Investment Advisers Act documentation requirements and AIFMD compliance standards for European fund managers.
-Your Carta, Allvue, Salesforce, and Workday credentials remain isolated; Revenue Institute accesses only the specific data fields required for flight risk modeling and never stores raw operator records outside your secure environment.
+Yes, within the limits we're honest about.
+All data flows are encrypted end-to-end and audit-logged so your compliance team can meet its Investment Advisers Act documentation requirements - and AIFMD requirements if you manage European funds.
+Your Carta, Allvue, Salesforce, and Workday credentials remain isolated, and Revenue Institute accesses only the specific data fields required for flight risk modeling.
+No vendor can honestly promise absolute security, so don't take our word for it - ask to see our data-processing terms and put them in the contract before you sign.

 What is the timeframe to deploy AI flight risk & retention scoring?

-Deployment typically spans 10-14 weeks from kickoff to production.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve system access setup and data mapping (Carta, Allvue, Salesforce, Workday integration).
 Weeks 4-6 focus on historical data ingestion and model training using 18-24 months of your firm's departure and retention outcomes.
 Weeks 7-10 include testing, HR workflow integration, and stakeholder training.
 Go-live occurs in week 11-12.
-Most Private Equity clients see measurable results - first flagged at-risk operators, initial retention interventions, and improved prediction accuracy - within 60 days of production launch.
+A rollout like this is scoped to show measurable results - first flagged at-risk operators, initial retention interventions, and improved prediction accuracy - within 60 days of production launch.

 What data sources does the AI flight risk and retention scoring model use?